philipphennig/probabilistic-numerics.org/research/index.md

 * better understanding for the algebraic structure and constraints of GP ODE solvers.
 A very deep literature exists for classic solvers such as the Runge-Kutta family.
 Currently, the probabilistic view is a lot less solid.

+### Partial Differential Equations

+Partial differential equations are perhaps a particularly interesting area for the foundations of probabilistic numerics, because they are home to some of the oldest mathematical results on connections between probability distributions and the result of deterministic mathematical problems.
+In a famous paper,
+{% cite kac1949distributions --file general %} showed that the solution to certain types of PDEs is exactly equal to the expected path of certain stochastic (Wiener) processes.
+This *Feynman-Kac* theorem is perhaps the first explicit note of a precise connection between a stochastic object and a deterministic computation.
+Recently, {% cite 2014arXiv14071517B --file PDEs %}
+used the Feynman-Kac formulation to construct a fast solver for PDEs based on a Markov-Chain Monte Carlo scheme.